 - Stay close to home.
 It’s best for someone with dementia to limit travel time to ideally no more than 4 hours.
 Should your journey require a lengthier time in transit, bring along another trustworthy family member, or a professional caregiver from Anthem Home Care, to help you.

 - Aim for familiarity.
 Unfamiliar settings are often particularly unsettling for a senior with Alzheimer’s.
 Bringing along items from home that bring comfort, such as his / her bed quilt, pajamas, pillow, etc. often helps.
 Keeping a schedule that’s close to the senior’s regular routine is also an excellent idea, such as keeping set times for meals and bed.

 - Be reasonable.
 Match your expectations to the reality of the older adult’s current stage of the disease.
 If she or he is experiencing hallucinations, aggressive behavior, wandering, and extreme confusion, it is perhaps advisable to keep the senior loved one at home.

-Anthem Home Care, providers of top-rated memory care in Corpus Christi and the surrounding areas, is happy to provide a highly skilled professional respite caregiver to help you to travel while your senior loved one remains safe at home, or even provide accompaniment for the senior so you can enjoy some time away while knowing his or her needs will be fully met away from home.
+Anthem Home Care, a provider of top-rated dementia care in Portland and the surrounding areas, is happy to provide a highly skilled professional respite caregiver to help you to travel while your senior loved one remains safe at home, or even provide accompaniment for the senior so you can enjoy some time away while knowing his or her needs will be fully met away from home.

 Contact us at 361-643-2323 and let us help both you and the senior you love with Alzheimer’s to enjoy new and rewarding experiences this summer.
-Reach out to us today to learn more about our memory care in Corpus Christi and the surrounding communities.
+Reach out to us today to learn more about our dementia care in Portland and the surrounding communities.